 - Switch to the Location tab.
 Click “Restore Default”, and save your settings by clicking OK.
 The directory for Pictures is set to its official default folder.

+Windows 10 has a built-in antivirus program named Windows Defender.
 Simply open This PC, right-click on the device icon, and select “Scan with Windows Defender”.
-Any antivirus program will do the job, and stop the app from freezing in Windows 10.
+The antivirus program will do the job, and stop the app from freezing in Windows 10.

 Solution 5: Modifying Media Device Settings